MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ```

 Note that this relation contains a lot of information.
-The query therefore filters all duration below `100 millisecond`.
+The query therefore filters all durations below `100 millisecond`.
 In this example, the result of the query shows that the longest an operator got scheduled is just over one second.
 So it's unlikely that Materialize is unresponsive because of a single operator blocking progress for others.